This is the fun part of every remodel: the life-enhancing frills.

 Antifog bathroom mirrors

-Architect Jordan Parnass recommends installing antifog bathroom mirrors; they'll save time and irritation in the morning, especially if two or more showers need to be taken.
+Architect Jordan Parnass of Brooklyn, New York, recommends installing antifog bathroom mirrors; they'll save time and irritation in the morning, especially if two or more showers need to be taken.
 Shown above, a San Francisco bath designed by bathroom expert Malcolm Davis.
 He shares his tips with us in Expert Advice: 10 Essential Tips for Designing the Bathroom.

 Acoustic insulation for bathrooms